Trucking Business Plan Template

 You should also think about your trucking company’s Unique Selling Proposition (USP), which should explain why clients should choose you over other trucking businesses.
 Ensure that your USP is reflected in your marketing.

-While the previous sections of your trucking business plan described your goals, your operations plan discusses how you will achieve them.
+While the previous sections of your described your goals, your operational plan in a business plan discusses how you will achieve them.

 An operations plan is helpful for investors, but it’s also helpful for you and employees because it pushes you to think about tactics and deadlines.